cdot/Hotpot/README.md

 If you follow the described wiring the existing thermostats are kept in series with the Hotpot relays.
-Hotpot is designed such that if the relays are left unpowered, the existing thermostats are still in place to prevent the system from overheating.
-If they are set to a lower temperature than required by Hotpot, then the thermostats will always win.
-Make sure they are kept at sensible levels.
+Hotpot is designed such that if the relays are left unpowered, the existing thermostats are still in place.
+This way the traditional controller remains as a backup.
+Make sure the traditional thermostats are kept at sensible levels.

 The wiring shown capitalises on the fact that when the controller for a Y-plan system is powered on, but set to "off", the "Hot water off" control line is held high (at 250V).
 This means we can draw the power for the Pi from that line if the existing controller is set to "off".

-Note that the motorised valve ina Y-plan system is a very clever piece of design that uses the minimum number of components to fulfil its function.
-This does mean that [there is a state the valve can get into](https://raw.githubusercontent.com/cdot/Hotpot/master/Hardware/Mid%20position%20explanation.svg) which causes the valve to draw power continuously when both hot water and heating are off.
-While the valve is deigned for it, and the power consumption is very low, Hotpot is designed to eliminate this state.

 Alternatively you can power the Pi from a separate power source if you choose to do so.
 In this case you have the option of keeping the existing controller "live" and using it as a backup in case the Pi fails.

+Note that the motorised valve in a Y-plan system is a very clever piece of design that uses the minimum number of components to fulfil its function.
+This does mean that [there is a state the valve can get into](https://raw.githubusercontent.com/cdot/Hotpot/master/Hardware/Mid%20position%20explanation.svg) which causes the valve to draw power continuously when both hot water and heating are off.
+While the valve is designed for it, and the power consumption is low (a few watts), Hotpot is designed to eliminate this state.

-Note that we have observed isolated cases where Raspbian has "frozen" leaving the OS dead but the GPIO powered up.
+Note that there have been isolated cases where Raspbian has "frozen" leaving the OS dead but the GPIO powered up.
+It can be resolved by power-cycling the Pi, but there is nothing in the logs to indicate a problem.
 If anyone has a solution to this, please raise an issue or a pull request on github.

 ## Software